 A quick tip: choose some popular, perhaps somewhat controversial topics to make this activity more interesting.

 Find out how to do this English speaking activity in your class: Just a Minute.
-Or, learn more about this challenging ESL speaking activity here:

 #3: Small Talk ESL Game